MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-messaging-ll-h/iothubmessaging-ll-send.md

 * `message` The message to send.

 * `sendCompleteCallback` The callback specified by the user for receiving confirmation of the delivery of the message.
-The user can specify a `NULL` value here to indicate that no callback is required.
+The user can specify a NULL value here to indicate that no callback is required.

 * `userContextCallback` User specified context that will be provided to the callback.
-This can be `NULL`.
+This can be NULL.

 **NOTE:** The application behavior is undefined if the user calls the [IoTHubMessaging_Destroy](#undefined) or IoTHubMessaging_Close function from within any callback.